jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

 ## Updates
+### March 23rd 2021 - Stopped updating repo, building functionality privately, message for info.

-### March 23th 2021 - twitter_exchanges.py works with querying.
+twitter_exchanges.py works with querying.
 Issue with streaming fixed too.
+(Mar 23rd)

 New thread created for trade so multiple trades can occur concurrently under streaming.
 Ctrl-c will allow the trades to close out in the given time and the program to exit automatically.
 (March 17th)